Know Thyself: Asking the Right Questions to Decide Which Language You Should Learn

-Choosing a language to learn is a deeply personal process.
-There’s no one absolute best language to learn.
-The best language depends on the learner.
+Choosing a language is a deeply personal process because there’s no one absolute best.

-To decide which language you should learn, the first step is to tune out all the conflicting advice on “the best” language, and take a look within.
+To decide on which language to learn, the first step is to tune out all the conflicting advice on “the best” language, and take a look within.

 Since there’s no one objective outright winner in the linguistic derby, how do you decide which foreign language is best for you?

 Browsing a list of the world’s 7,000 languages will quickly become overwhelming, but limiting yourself to the shortest cut-and-dried listicles doling out wisdom on the web is too constricting.